sguzunov/docs/docs/developers/06_examples/examples.md

 - [Glue42 Server example](https://github.com/glue42/server-example) - a complete [Glue42 Server](../../glue42-concepts/glue42-server/index.html) example.

 - [Basic Server Example](https://github.com/Glue42/server-example-basic) - a basic [Glue42 Server](../../glue42-concepts/glue42-server/index.html) example demonstrating how to run the Glue42 Server and the Admin UI using NPM packages and basic authentication.

+### Glue42 Connectors

+- [BBG Market Data example](https://github.com/Tick42/bbg-market-data-example) - demonstrates using the [`@glue42/bbg-market-data`](https://www.npmjs.com/package/@glue42/bbg-market-data) library.

+- [BBG Connector Mock](https://github.com/Glue42/bbg-connector-mock) - this mock can be used to write end-to-end tests for your apps without the need for a real Bloomberg Terminal, and to see how to implement your own [Interop methods](../../glue42-concepts/data-sharing-between-apps/interop/overview/index.html) for creating data requests and controlling the data returned in your tests.

 ### Other Examples